edinburgh-napier/SET09102/notes/unit6_applications/data_driven.md

 accomplished in several different ways.
 The first is the [one-window drilldown](https://learning.oreilly.com/library/view/designing-interfaces/0596008031/ch02s03.html#idx-CHP-2-0154) pattern in which the user clicks on the record and the list view is replaced by a single record view (see below).
-Most data maintenance operations can be performed in the single record view with the exception of record creation.
+Most data maintenance operations can be performed in the single record view
+except for record creation.
 Another essential feature of a list view presentation is therefore the ability to add a new record to the list.
 Fig. 7 shows a simple notes application where existing notes are shown in a list and a new note is added using the icon in the top right-hand corner of the display.